logo

 1.3 Adaptability

 As a result, behavioral scientists must be able to think on their feet.
 They should not be the sort of person who can become trapped in their heads for days on end.
 They should be flexible in their thinking and inventive in their activities, and they should not be prone to freaking out over unanticipated data developments.
-One of the most important talents in scientific domains is the capacity to adapt to changing situations.

 1.4 Critical Thinking Skills

 Statistics are useless if you don't grasp what they're telling you.
 Behavioral scientists must be more than simply "book smart," especially if they want to work in government.
 Human behavior does not always follow predictable patterns, and memorizing a textbook will not help you deal with real-world situations that go beyond its pages.
 A skilled behavioral scientist will be able to look at an issue and come up with a solution.
-If required, they will use unconventional thinking to examine a situation from a variety of perspectives until they decide the best plan of action for addressing it.
+As an instinct, they will use unconventional thinking to examine a situation from a variety of perspectives until they decide the best plan of action for addressing it.

-1.5 Passion
+1.5 Networking

 2. Associate Scientist